 Day One: Arrival in Negombo

 Flights into Colombo’s Bandaranaike International Airport tend to arrive either late at night or in the wee hours of the morning.
-Spend your first day within a half-hour of the airport.
+Start your 2 week itinerary in Sri Lanka by spending your first day within a half-hour of the airport.
 Take your time to get situated in the satellite city of Negombo.
 This bustling beach “suburb” offers everything you’ll need to get going.